Custom Errors

 Learn how to implement custom error handling in Anchor programs.

-All instruction handlers in Anchor programs return a custom Result<T>
+All instruction handlers in Anchor programs return a custom Result<T> type

-that allows you to handle successful execution with Ok(T)
+that allows you to handle successful execution with Ok(T) and error cases with

 The